In the beginning...

 Apple Power Macintosh G3 (Blue & White) (400MHz 768 MB RAM)

-I Run Mac OS X Server 10.4 headless on this machine.
+I Run Mac OS X Server 10.4 headless on this computer.
 Mostly, I try out hair-brained schemes on this box, break it, fix it, then implement the fixed solutions on client servers.
 I am becoming a big fan of Mac OS X Server.

 Apple 15.4" MacBook Pro (2.5 GHz Core Duo 2048 MB RAM 200 GB 7200 RPM hard disk)